Flagship Housing Group Limited (trading as “Flagship Group”) is committed to the responsible handling and protection of personal information.

 We will regularly review and make necessary changes to the services and information handling processes when you, the law, or the Information Commissioners Office (ICO) request such changes.

-We process personal information where necessary to provide our services and for our operational and business purposes as described in this and future Privacy Notices.
-For a copy of our full privacy notice click here.
+We process (collect, use, store, share) personal information where necessary to provide our services and for our operational and business purposes as described in this and future Privacy Notices.
+The latest Privacy Notice can be found on our website.

 How to contact us?

-If you would like to make a request to obtain personal information we hold about you or access any of your rights as explained in this privacy notice you can do so by filling in a quick and easy form by clicking here.
+If you would like to make a request to obtain personal information, we hold about you or access any of your rights as explained in this privacy notice you can do so by filling in a quick and easy form found here.

 Write to us